prashanth-volvocars/gitlab-docs/README.md

 - Use artifacts to store previous versions of the site so they don't have to be regenerated constantly.
 - Nanoc is supposedly quite fast.

+### Versioning

+### Differentiating between CE and EE features

+One potential problem with having separate docs for CE vs. EE is the inability to easily track differences between the two.
+Their documentation won't necessarily be kept in-sync and pages that differ between CE and EE may cause conflicts when merging the CE repository into EE.

+One potential solution to this problem is to include the EE docs inside the CE repository and then label pages as either Universal or EE-only (using frontmatter).
+The same could be done for specific sections on the page.
+This has the potential downside of complicating the documentation-writing process for contributors, but arguably the complexity of the CE/EE repositories already exists, so we're not really adding complexity so much as switching its form.

+The Atom Flight Manual has [the ability to switch between platforms for given pages](http://flight-manual.atom.io/using-atom/sections/atom-selections/), this code could be repurposed for including/excluding features based on whether the documentation is CE or EE ([Source](https://raw.githubusercontent.com/atom/flight-manual.atom.io/4c8f8d14e13b84584fe206e914ea06c6dc2b7a96/content/using-atom/sections/atom-selections.md)).